 Save Our Homes Amendment.
-By voter referendum held on November 2, 1992, Article VII, Section 4 of the Florida Constitution was amended by adding thereto a subsection which, in effect, limits the increases in assessed just value of homestead property to the lesser of (1) three percent of the assessment for the prior year or (2) the percentage change in the Consumer Price Index for all urban consumers, U. S. City

-Average, all items 1967=100, or successor reports for the preceding calendar year as initially reported by the United States Department of Labor, Bureau of Labor Statistics.
-Further, the amendment provides that (1) no assessment shall exceed just value, (2) after any change of ownership of homestead property or upon termination of homestead status such property shall be reassessed at just value as of January 1 of the year following the vear of sale or change of status, (3) new homestead property shall be assessed at just value as of January 1 of the year following the establishment of the homestead, and (4) changes, additions, reductions or improvements to homestead shall initially be assessed as provided for by general law, and thereafter as provided in the amendment.
+Article VII, Section 4 of the Florida Constitution was amended in 1992 by adding thereto a subsection which, in effect, limits the increases in assessed just value of homestead property to the lesser of (1) three percent of the assessment for the prior year or (2) the percentage change in the Consumer Price Index for all urban consumers, U.S. City Average, all items 1967=100, or successor reports for the preceding calendar year as initially reported by the United States Department of Labor, Bureau of Labor Statistics.
+Further, the amendment provides that (1) no assessment shall exceed just value, (2) after any change of ownership of homestead property or upon termination of homestead status such property shall be reassessed at just value as of January 1 of the year following the year of sale or change of status, (3) new homestead property shall be assessed at just value as of January 1 of the year following the establishment of the homestead, and (4) changes, additions, reductions or improvements to homestead shall initially be assessed as provided for by general law, and thereafter as provided in the amendment.
 This amendment is known as the "Save Our Homes" amendment.
 The effective date of the amendment was January 1, 1995 and, thus, affected homestead property valuations commencing in 1995.
 Studies have been conducted analyzing the effect of this amendment on property values and tax collections in Florida since its effective date.
 Such studies conclude that while the assessed values of homestead property within the State have been lower due to the amendment, the impact on total property tax revenues for local governments within the State has been small due to growth in the total property tax base and the property tax revenues received with respect to non-homestead property.
 There is no assurance that such revenues will not be materially adversely affected in the future.
-See "Recent Legislative Initiatives Concerning Ad Valorem Taxes" below for information concerning recently passed legislation and other proposals that may affect the Save Our Homes amendment and ad valorem taxes in general.
+See "Recent Legislative Initiatives and Constitutional Amendments Concerning Ad Valorem Taxes" below for information concerning recently passed legislation and other proposals that may affect the Save Our Homes amendment and ad valorem taxes in general.

-In the November 7, 2006 general election, the voters of Florida approved Amendments 6 and 7 to the State Constitution, which provide for an increase in the homestead (ad valorem tax) exemption to \$50,000 from \$25,000 for certain low-income seniors effective January 1, 2007 and provide a discount from the amount of ad valorem taxes for certain permanently disabled veterans effective December 7, 2006, respectively.
-The extent to which these amendments may effect the ad valorem tax collections of the District in future years is not currently known.
-See "-- Recent Legislative Initiatives Concerning Ad Valorem Taxes" below for information concerning recently adopted legislation that could affect these Constitutional amendments.
+Amendments 6 and 7 to the State Constitution, added in 2006, provide for an increase in the homestead (ad valorem tax) exemption to \$50,000 from \$25,000 for certain low-income seniors effective January 1, 2007 and provide a discount from the amount of ad valorem taxes for certain permanently disabled veterans effective December 7, 2006, respectively.
+[The extent to which these amendments may effect the ad valorem tax collections of the District in future years is not currently known.]
+See "-- Recent Legislative Initiatives and Constitutional Amendments Concerning Ad Valorem Taxes" below.